niallog1366/gittig/PITCHME.md

 ```
 git add
 ```
-stage changes for next commit
+- stage changes for next commit

-**useful when making lots of change and reviewings**
+- **useful when making lots of change and reviewing**

 +++